quantumlib/qsim/docs/tutorials/gcp_gpu.md

         under the **Ubuntu** tab.
 For step 3, only perform the steps for **Ubuntu 20.04** (steps 3a through 3f).
     *   [Verifying the GPU driver install](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu#verify-driver-install)
-2. Install the CUDA toolkit.
+2. If missing, install the CUDA toolkit.
+    (This may have already been installed along with the driver.
+You can check whether it is installed by checking whether the CUDA toolkit directory exists as described in step 3.)

     ```shell
     sudo apt install -y nvidia-cuda-toolkit
     ```

-3. Add your CUDA toolkit to the environment search path.
+3. Add your CUDA toolkit to the environment search path (Options 1 and 2 only)
     1. Discover the directory of the CUDA toolkit that you installed.

         ```shell